 Next, click the tab below called “Spec” to add your specifications for the preset.

 Now that you have created your presets, it’s time to assign them to a deliverable.

-Start by navigating to the Editorial tab and selecting the project from the projects dropdown.
+Start by navigating to the Production tab -> Projects and selecting the project from the projects dropdown.

-From the deliverables screen, select the deliverable to which you’d like to assign a preset and from on the slide out, select the add preset button.
+From the deliverables screen, select the deliverable to which you’d like to assign a preset and from the slide in, select the add preset button.
 Here you can either select your desired preset from the list or search to find.

 If a preset was assigned by mistake, you are able to remove it by clicking the small gray “x” on the right corner of the preset name that appears when a cursor hovers over the name.